-5 The lender of last resort and the sub-prime crisis
+5 The lender of last resort and the sub-prime crisis - the non systemic period

-Besides needing a new understanding of the nature of liquidity failure in financial crises, the recent turmoil has raised a number of issues for the traditional LOLR role of central banks (described in Section 3 above), suggesting a need to amend the traditional doctrine.
+Besides needing a new understanding of the nature of liquidity failure in financial crises, the recent turmoil has raised a number of issues for the traditional LOLR role of central banks (described in Section 3 above), suggesting a need to amend some traditional views.
 These issues did not come into play in the same way in the otherwise-similar Russia/LTCM crisis (Davis 1999), where the resolution occurred largely via a private sector rescue of the hedge fund (albeit under pressure from the Fed) and interest rate cuts by the Fed.
-Following the same order as Section 3, I now go on to discuss issues relating to open market operations and individual lending; the nature of open market operations; the widening of the safety net from commercial banks; the issue of illiquidity and insolvency; conflicts with other macroeconomic policies; collateral policies; private sector rescues; difficulties with information; reputation of banks and LOLR confidentiality; interaction with deposit insurance; and international concerns.
-I conclude by pointing out the issue of how authorities may exit from current LOLR policies.
+Following the same order as Section 3, we now go on to discuss issues relating to open market operations and individual lending; the nature of open market operations; the widening of the safety net from commercial banks; the issue of illiquidity and insolvency; conflicts with other macroeconomic policies; collateral policies; private sector rescues; difficulties with information; reputation of banks and LOLR confidentiality; interaction with deposit insurance; and international concerns.

-I note at the outset that although the sub-prime crisis was seen as giving rise to major risks, the operation has not (yet) involved the fiscal authorities in widespread guarantees and bailouts as is typical of a major systemic banking crisis as cited in Hoelscher and Quintyn (2003).
-I therefore concentrate on points raised in the non-systemic discussion of current doctrine in Sections 3.1-3.3.
+The sub-prime crisis can be seen in two parts, non systemic and systemic, as noted above.
+In the latter, policy involved the fiscal authorities in widespread guarantees and bailouts outside the LOLR framework as is typical of a major systemic banking crisis as cited in Hoelscher and Quintyn (2003).
+This is dealt with separately in Section 6.